pogasanov/clsite/README.md

 as argument and creates N profiles which have **password** as password.
-* `generatetransactions` is a custom command that accepts any integer(N) as argument and creates N transactions and 2*N profiles.
+* `generatetransactions` is a custom command that accepts any integer(N) as argument and creates N transactions randomly shared between existing profiles.
+  Accepts `--generate-profiles` flag to generate profiles automatically.

 **Note:** those fixtures have predefined `id`, so it might overwrite existing data.
 Those `id` are forced to properly populate related